AutomateNOW-Fan/AutomateNOW/README.md

 > Think of [ANOWResourceAnomaly] as synonymous with adding a Task Template to a Workflow Template or a Business View Item to a Business View.

 ### Why doesn't `Read-AutomateNOWSecurityAccessToken` include the actual security token?
 > `Read-AutomateNOWSecurityAccessToken` will tell you everything else about the security token objects except the actual token.
 This is by design.
-You only get to see the token once when it was created with `New-AutomateNOWSecurityAccessToken`.
+You only get to see the token once when it was created with `Add-AutomateNOWSecurityAccessToken`.

 ## Functions 🛠